lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/context.md

 ### `@provide()`

-A property decorator that adds a ContextConsumer controller to the component which will try and retrieve a value for the property via the Context API.
+A property decorator that adds a ContextProvider controller to the component making it respond to any `context-request` events from its children consumer.

 **Import**: